CodePushGo/website/src/content/blog/en/capacitor-community-forums-for-plugin-developers.md

 -   **Join key platforms**: Participate in Discord and GitHub Discussions to connect with the community and explore official documentation.
 -   **Share your plugins**: Contribute your work to help others and gain constructive feedback.
--   **Use tools for efficiency**: Tools like Capgo can simplify updates, testing, and deployment, making your development process smoother.
+-   **Use tools for efficiency**: Tools like CodePushGo can simplify updates, testing, and deployment, making your development process smoother.